Whistleblowing Policy & Procedure

 - the Police or another enforcement agency.

-If staff do take the matter outside Brighton Housing Trust, they need to ensure that they do not disclose confidential information or that disclosure would be privileged.
-It is advisable to check with the contact point about that.
+If an employee does take the matter outside BHT Sussex, they need to ensure that they do not disclose confidential information and that the disclosure would be privileged.
+It is advisable to check with the investigating officer about that.

 The Responsible Officer

 For the purposes of this policy, the responsible officer is the Chief Executive.
-He or she will have overall responsibility for the maintenance and operation of this policy.
-He/she will maintain a record of concerns raised and the outcomes (but in a form which does not endanger staff confidentiality) and will report as necessary to the Board.
+They will have overall responsibility for the maintenance and operation of this policy.
+They will maintain a record of concerns raised and the outcomes (but in a form which does not endanger employee confidentiality) and will report as necessary to the Board.

 A record will be kept of each stage of the procedure.
 The record will be signed and dated by the Chief Executive.
 This will be placed on a Whistleblowing register held by the Chief Executive and will be retained for at least five years.

-The Chair of the Board is Joan Mortimer ([email protected]).
+The Chair of the Board is Kelvin MacDonald (firstname.lastname@example.org).
 This email address may only be used for whistleblowing purposes.

-The Chair of the Audit, Risk and Governance Committee is Peter Freeman ([email protected]).
+The Chair of the Finance, Audit and Risk Committee is Peter Freeman (email@example.com).
 Again, this email address may only be used for whistleblowing purposes.

-Public Concern at Work can be contacted from Monday to Friday, 9.00 am to 6.00 pm at:
+Protect (formerly Public Concern at Work) can be contacted at: